Gemzar Side Effects

 Be careful brushing and flossing your teeth or using a toothpick because you may get an infection or bleed more easily.
 If you have any dental work done, tell your dentist you are receiving this medicine.

+Do not become pregnant while taking this medicine or for 6 months after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 3 months after stopping it.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
+Do not breast-feed an infant while taking this medicine or for at least 1 week after stopping it.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.